Student Achievement Data

 Recognizing that course completion is fundamental to program completion, Bossier Parish Community College monitors course completion rates to acquire data to determine courses that students may find challenging in their academic studies and then determine what can be done to address those challenges.
 The focus on individual courses provides data to address specific areas to study for improvement.
 Data is gathered each semester, and not only is it segregated according to course, but also the data is segregated according to mode of delivery.
 To serve its students, Bossier Parish Community College offers online, hybrid, and traditional face-to-face courses, and each mode of delivery is considered since mode of delivery may also affect course completion.
 This data is gathered each semester (see Retention and Success report below), and it is disseminated to respective academic deans for evaluation of student success of each course within the division.
 Deans may then share the information with faculty to ascertain what modifications may need to be made to increase student success within those classes.

 Licensure examinations provide specific measurements of student success and achievement for programs offered at Bossier Parish Community College.
-Some programs at Bossier Parish Community College prepare students for licensure and practice in the field, including the Associate of Science in Teaching, Paramedic, Nursing, Occupational Therapy Assistant, Pharmacy Technician, Phlebotomy, Physical Therapist Assistant, Respiratory Therapist, Surgical Technology, Medical Assistant, and Medical Office Specialist programs.
+Some programs at Bossier Parish Community College prepare students for licensure and practice in the field, including the Associate of Science in Teaching, Paramedic, Nursing, Practical Nursing, Occupational Therapy Assistant, Pharmacy Technician, Phlebotomy, Physical Therapist Assistant, Respiratory Therapy, Surgical Technology, Medical Assistant, and Medical Office Specialist programs.
 To ensure high quality of education being offered in preparation of students to pass licensure examinations, passage rates are monitored by program directors and academic deans.
+Listed below are links to a few of these programs and the data pertaining to exam participation, and/or passage rates, and a few job placement rates.

 Job Placement Rates